What is Mandala Art?

 There was a hashtag on Instagram promoting a call for “Inner Light” covers from George Harrison’s official account.
 I saw it a little late, but it felt in line with what I was trying to do with the mandalas so I did it anyway.
 I listened to the song on repeat while I did the drawing so it was completely inspired by the song itself.
 It uses all the colors of the rainbow with a golden colored outline and the whole process felt very meditative.

-Meditative Mandala Design on Sticker
+Shop the Colorful Meditative Mandala Design on Red Bubble

 Overall I’d say my mandalas are unusual to the genre.
 I don’t use the traditional shapes or techniques so at first I was a little hesitant to even call them mandalas, but it turns out the definition is pretty loose and forgiving for present day secular mandalas.